awesto/django-shop/docs/reference/product-models.rst

 ------------------------

 Adding multilingual support to an existing product is quite easy and straight forward.
-To achieve this **djangoSHOP** uses the app django-parler_ which provides Django model translations without nasty hacks.
+To achieve this **django-SHOP** uses the app django-parler_ which provides Django model translations without nasty hacks.
 All we have to do, is to replace the ProductManager with one capable of handling
 translations: